 A pettiness.

-Lawrence’s poem ‘Baby Tortoise‘ also speaks to empathy for other creatures:
+Lawrence’s poem ‘Baby Tortoise‘ also speaks to empathy for another reptile:

 To open your tiny beak-mouth, that looks as if it would never open